 University and PhD in history of science and technology from the

 University of Minnesota.
-He researches the intersection between science
+His research and publications focus on the intersection between science

 and culture in late-nineteenth century Britain, with an emphasis on the

 roles of class, gender and sexuality in knowledge-making and

 institution-building.
 He is currently writing a book on the British

 scientific aristocracy and continuing a study of the British womens

 agricultural education movement.
 His teaching, which include the courses, “Issues in Science and Religion” and “Sexual Orientation & Science,” emphasizes the relevance of historical inquiry for critical thinking and decision making in